yujiri8/yujiri.xyz/protagonism/forms_of_punishment.md

 <div class="indent">

-From a theorical perspective, this is an excellent method (for a reason discussed in the article on imprisonment).
-Another upside is that it's a feasible option in a lot of situations where these other methods aren't.
-Pain can be used in almost any situation where the criminal is someone you have non-digital social circle intersection with.
-The drawback is  that it's strictly negative-sum; it *only* punishes instead of extracting restitution.
+Has no moral purity issues, but unfortunately it's strictly negative-sum; it *only* punishes instead of extracting restitution.
 For that reason, it's generally preferable to use forced labor (see below) if possible.

 </div>